rlucioni/blog/README.md

 Site configuration is stored in Python modules.
 Production configuration modules override the contents of a base development configuration module.

-To configure the site for production, create a file for the target production environment in the `configuration` directory.
-My site is hosted on GitHub Pages, and my private configuration is at `configuration/github.py`.
+To configure the site for production, create a configuration module for production in the `configuration` package.
+My private configuration is at `configuration/production.py`.
 This module is consumed when running `invoke publish`.

-Production settings modules should import and override values from `configuration/dev.py`.
-At a minimum, these modules should contain something like the following:
+A production settings module should import and override values from `configuration/dev.py`.
+At a minimum, this module should contain something like the following:

 ```python
 from __future__ import unicode_literals